Learn new skills, connect in real time, and grow your career in the Salesblazer Community.

 Join nowLearn new skills, connect in real time, and grow your career in the Salesblazer Community.

-But what, exactly, is annual recurring revenue — and how can it help your bottom line?
-Read on to learn more how revenue management software can help.
+But what is annual recurring revenue (ARR)?
+Read on to learn how annual recurring revenue works and how revenue management software can help improve your bottom line.

-Annual subscriptions + additional ongoing revenue – cancellations = ARR
+Subscription revenue + additional ongoing revenue – cancellations = annual recurring revenue (ARR)

 Here's how it looks as a formula: